bahrus/custom-enhancements/README.md

 oElement.enhancements.setPropsFor.steelEnhancer.carbonPercent = 0.2;
 ```

-These value settings would either get applied directly to oElement.enhancements.withSteel if it has already been attached.
+These value settings would either get applied directly to oElement.enhancements.steelEnhancer if it has already been attached.
 Or, if it hasn't been attached yet, the browser would set (or merge) the value into the property, and begin attaching the enhancement in the background:

 ```JavaScript
 if(oElement.enhancements.steelEnhancer=== undefined) {